 - in vitro fertilization can cost between $10 to $14,000 in Canada where health care is supposed to be covered.

 - 70% believe that funding IVF will result in better health outcomes for mothers and children.

-- 68% agree there should be equal opportunity and access for British Columbians to build a family, regardless of their income or geography.
+- 68% agree there should be an equal opportunity and access for British Columbians to build a family, regardless of their income or geography.